kazimuth/tendon/transgress-source-scrape/README.md

 # api-scrape

 Looks at a crate's source and Cargo.toml to find the crate's public API.
-Best-effort: proc-macros may not work?
+Best-effort: proc-macros don't work without nightly.

 - only resolve public items as-needed until you have the full tree of things needed to access an API
 - propagate resolution failures upwards to minimize the damage they do to an API